Contents

 Note: Stop the video camera from recording if you need to change your pack settings.

-If you change the settings to the Pack while Camcorder mode is running, the following message displays.
+If you change the settings to the Pack while Camcorder mode is running, the following message will appear:

 TVU Pack control mode